Winter 2026 Course Options - Registration open Dec 8th at 12:01AM

 It has been over seventy years since U.S. pilot Kenneth Arnold encountered what he described as a string of nine shiny unidentified flying objects flying past Mount Rainier in Washington State, at speeds exceeding 1,930 km/h.
 Subsequent to the sighting, the press of his day called these unidentified flying objects 'flying saucers.'
 In response, the general public became captivated with the idea, setting off a wave of reported UFO and extraterrestrial encounters that have persisted up until the present and its recent promises of Governmental Disclosure.
 Since those early day in the late 1940s, aliens have burned a deep imprint into the collective psyche of our culture at large.
 This course will examine the forgotten historical and cultural precursors to the phenomenon, the history of its more popular elements, and the many more obscure and repressed beliefs and aspects of the wider genre that remain unknown to the larger public.

 In this course, students will discover that there is no single or universal theory that can adequately explain the impact humour has on society, culture, or politics.
 Granted, there are many competing theories that examine the relationship between humour, satire, and laughter.
-Attempts to adequately understand each one are as old as philosophy itself.
-In fact, the absence of a single unifying theory underlines the attention that we should give to each of the various theories that view the importance of humour-as-criticism.
-Once we examine the role of humour as a critical response to social situations, students will be able to answer the quintessential postmodern question: Can we be both humorous and politically correct?
+Attempts to adequately understanding each one are as old as philosophy itself.
+In face, the absence of a single unifying theory underlines the humour-as-criticism.
+Once we examine the role of humour as a critical response to social situations, students will be able to answer the quintessential question: can we be both humorous and politically correct?

 Not just confined to legend and cinema, modern-day pirates pose increasing problems for world leaders.
 Human trafficking, information piracy, corporate fraud, and weapons smuggling drain precious resources from governments.
 As international law struggles to keep up, kleptocratic dictators and white collar criminals continue to amass illicit fortunes.
 This course looks at various types of piracy, its impact on government and individuals, and possible solutions to combat piracy at all levels.